 Lisa is a professional dancer, singer, model, actress and host.
 She specializes in Country (Line Dancing, the Two-Step, Barn dances and Country Swing) and Latin dances (Salsa, Bachata and Merengue), as well as other partner dances.
 As a pre-concert entertainer, she has worked with Grammy award-winning artists Dierks Bentley, Dan + Shay and Florida Georgia Line, as well as for CMA award-winning Jon Pardi and many others.
 She performs at festivals, Fortune 200 corporate events and amphitheater / arena concerts, collaborating with bands and venues from California to North Carolina...in between, and beyond.

-Lisa is also a singer, and performs in the January 19th, 2020 episode of the nationally televised Emmy award-winning show, Shark Tank.
+Lisa is also a singer, and performed on the episode premiering January 19th, 2020 of the nationally televised Emmy award-winning show, Shark Tank.
 As a model and actress, she has modeled in print, online media and at events and can be seen in films such as The History Channel's Vampire Secrets and in commercials (e.g. Blue Shield).

 Images of Lisa dancing have been published in articles and in books, such as her dancing Bachata in the third edition of Distinguished Chair Fulbright Scholar Dr. Stan Breckenridge's college textbook, Popular Music in America: Forging the American Spirit.
 She has also been featured Salsa dancing in an image previously on The Autry Museum of the American West's (Los Angeles) website for their Sizzling Salsa Nights event series.